WCU-CS-CooperLab/demo-games-Nooh-Hashmi/Project-1-Phase-II_notes.md

 2. Extra life. cost: 100 coins. click left control to activate. by spending 100 coins your character gains an extra life. meaning you get to sustain one extra hit from a cactus up to however many lives you have gained. (at the moment there is no way to really see how many lives you have.
 I will update that later.)

 ## Change 2:
+the second change is pretty simple.
+I have added 2 new powerups to the game, speed boost and destroy cacti

+1. speed boost spawns once every 5-15 seconds. it increases the players movement speed. this one is a blue powerup.

+2. destoy cacti, makes all the cacti on the level dissapear. this is a strong power up so its cooldown is a little unique. after the powerup gets picked up. the cooldown timer does not start untill you get the 2 levels after you pick up the power up. and then a cooldown timer of 10-20 seconds.

 ## Change 3: